Here are a few rules/safety tips and things to remember for a more enjoyable trip on the Red River.

-Bring along a thirst quenching drink: water, ice tea, etc.
+Bring along a thirst quenching drink: water, Gatorade, etc.

 Glass and styrofoam are not permitted on the river.

-Pets are permitted on the river, although the may not all enjoy it as much as we do.
+Pets are permitted on the river, although they may not all enjoy it as much as we do.

 Leave all items not needed on the river locked in your car.
 Remember, anything you take may get lost or wet.